UDOOboard/Bolt-Docs/docs/15_Troubleshooting/index.md

 If you are trying to **install** a **Linux** distribution on the UDOO BOLT **eMMC** but it is not seen by the installer wizard, please follow the _eMMC Installations_ section in the [Linux - Known issues](!/Operating_Systems/Linux/Known_issues) page.

-## I have trouble uploading sketches to Arduino Leonardo running Linux
+## I can't upload sketches to Arduino Leonardo running Linux

 If you have any trouble uploading **Arduino sketches** running **Linux**, check the _Linux known issues_ section in the [Getting Started with Arduino Leonardo](!/Arduino_Leonardo-compatible(ATmega32U4)/Getting_Started_with_Arduino_Leonardo) page.